TravelTripperWeb-Sites/sample-website/README.md

 Index page content
 ```

-Run `jekyll serve` to view the result in your browser.
+Run `jekyll serve` in the root of your project to view the result in your browser at http://localhost:4000.

-This project supports many CMS's extentions but doesn't use it yet.
+This project supports many CMS extentions but doesn't use them yet.

 ## i18n
-To localize a website additional configuration is needed.
-Create `_config.yml` file as following:
+To localize a website, additional configuration is needed.
+Create `/_config.yml` file as following:
 ```
 default_lang: 'en'
 languages: ['en', 'ru']
 ```

-This will copy generated website's pages of additional languages to a locale sub-folder.
+This will copy pages for each non-default locale from the generated website to a locale sub-folder.
 A default language copy is stored
 under the project root.
-So, after this update, we can see `index.html` and `ru/index.html` pages, however their
+So, after this update, we will see `/index.html` and `/ru/index.html` pages.
+However their
-content is the same.
+content will be the same.

 ## Translation tags
-To add localized content (e.g. labels, captions, etc) translation keys and files should be used.
+To add localized content (e.g. labels, captions, etc), translation keys and files should be used.

-Create `_locales` folder and `<language>.yml` files in [i18n format](http://guides.rubyonrails.org/i18n.html).
+Create a `/_locales` folder and `/_locales/<language>.yml` files in [i18n format](http://guides.rubyonrails.org/i18n.html).
-In dynamic pages (which contain [Front Matter](http://jekyllrb.com/docs/frontmatter/)) `t` tag can be used.
+In dynamic pages (which contain [Front Matter](http://jekyllrb.com/docs/frontmatter/)), the liquid tag `t` can be used.

-For example, create `en.yml` file:
+For example, create `/_locales/en.yml` file:
 ```
 en:
   hello: 'EN hello label'
 ```
-**Locale YAML file must be created for every specified language and at least one translation is needed**.
+**A YAML locale file must be created for every specified language in /_config.yml, and at least one translation is needed in each file**.
-Other translation keys can be skipped,
-in this case warning message is shown: `translation missing: <locale>.<key>` as a result of `t` tag rendering.
+Additional translation keys can be skipped, and in that case a warning message is shown: `translation missing: <locale>.<key>` as a result of `t` tag rendering.

 Update `index.html` using `translate` tag: